nanomq/nanomq/docs/en_US/toolkit.md

 # NanoMQ Toolkit

-NanoMQ contains abundant toolkit include broker, bench, conn, pub, sub client and nngcat.
+NanoMQ contains abundant toolkit include broker, bench, conn, pub, sub client.
 Here we will show you one by one.

 ## broker